sanko/infix/README.md

 ffi_trampoline_free(trampoline);
 ```

 The signature language provides a powerful and concise way to describe C types and function signatures.
+The format is `arg1_type, arg2_type ... => return_type`.

 #### Primitive Types